 Double-tap the eraser button to open a Quick Clear menu.
 Here you can choose to delete everything, or clear all strokes, images or text.

 The erasers stay the same size regardless of your zoom level.
 This means the further you zoom inward, the smaller its effects will be - very useful for working with the details.
 You can also change the size of the eraser using the Size slider, and its effects will scale the same way.

 The Hard Eraser gives you crisp, clean edges; the Soft Eraser works beautifully with the pencils and watercolor (and any other tool) to soften edges in a true-to-life, artistic manner.

-You can create your own brushes in the Brush editor (with Essentials or subscription).
-These are image or “stamp” based brushes that you can apply pressure, tilt or velocity settings to, as well as spacing, scatter and rotation settings.
-You can create simple or deeper responsive brushes that fit your style quite easily.
+You can create your own brushes in the Brush editor (with Subscription or Essentials).
+These brushes are image or “stamp” based brushes that you can apply pressure, tilt or velocity settings to, as well as spacing, scatter and rotation settings.
+You can create simple or deeper responsive brushes that fit your style very easily.

 To create a brush, find the My Brushes section in the Brushes menu, tap + New Pack to create a new brush set, then tap the “Untitled” brush that appears in the set or tap Edit Brush up in the viewer.
 You’ll be brought to the Brush editor.

 Here you’ll see the live viewer, then the title of your brush (tap to rename) with the abilities to reset, duplicate or delete the brush.

 Next you’ll find the Core Setup for your brush.
 You have two types of brushes to choose from - a Stamp brush and a Reveal brush.
 These function oppositely from each other in a fundamental way.